 Emergency management directors create disaster preparedness plans and lead emergency response efforts.
 They usually coordinate the work of elected officials, public safety personnel, and nonprofit aid organizations.
 Most of these directors hold a bachelor's degree, though some smaller municipalities may hire candidates with a high school diploma and significant professional experience.

 Master's Degree in Fire Science

 A master's degree prepares you for highly specialized and senior leadership roles in fire science.
-Most graduate programs consist of 30-40 credits and take approximately one year of full-time study to complete.
+Most graduate programs consist of 30-40 credits and take 1-2 year of full-time study to complete.

-Along with coursework in subjects such as government finance and strategic planning for public managers, master's degree programs often require students to complete either a thesis or capstone project.
-Writing a thesis usually entails collecting and analyzing original research, while capstone projects typically involve addressing a real-world challenge in fire science.
-For example, a graduate student may partner with a local school district to design a public safety education program for elementary-age children.
+Along with coursework in subjects like government finance and strategic planning for public managers, master's degree programs often require students to complete a thesis or capstone project.
+Writing a thesis usually entails collecting and analyzing original research, while capstone projects typically involve addressing a practical challenge in fire science.
+For example, a graduate student may partner with a local school district to design a public safety education program for children in elementary school.

 Postsecondary teachers instruct students at vocational and technical schools, colleges, and universities.
 They may also advise students, chair college departments, and conduct research in their areas of expertise.
 Although most four-year institutions require professors to hold a doctoral degree, community colleges may hire fire science instructors who have only a master's.